Neev1108/Single-Cell-Pipeline/README.md

 ## 4 Clustering

-Once the data has been cleaned through filtering, the data is ready to be clustered to determine similarities and pattersns within the data.

----

-## 4a KNN

-Before Leiden clustering could be performed, the distance must be calculated for each cell.
-This is done using the K-Nearest Neighbors algorithm (KNN) which calculates euclidean distances based on the "votes" of its neighbors.
-The top number of neighbors to vote (also known as "k") could be provided by the user using ```--neighbors```.
-There will not a prompt for this and providing a new 'k' is entirely optional.

-Note: the program will give a warning while this is performed.
-This just means it will proceed to calculate the PCA of the data and can be ignored.
-It should also be noted this is the most computationally intense portion of the program.

-Output:
--Distances caculated for each cell in adata
--PCA calculated in adata

----

-## 4b Leiden Clustering

 Clustering is performed using the Leiden alogirthm, an improved version of the Louvain algorithm.
 More can be read on the algorithms and theirs differences [here](https://www.nature.com/articles/s41598-019-41695-z#:~:text=Unlike%20the%20Louvain%20algorithm%2C%20the,moved%20to%20a%20different%20community.).

-The Leiden algorithm uses the distances calculated in ```neighbors``` to perform its calculation.
+The Leiden algorithm uses the distances calculated by the KNN algorithm to perform its calculation.
+For those familiar with KNN, 'k can be ajusted using ```--neighbors``` (this parameter will not be prompt during a program run).
+Note that the program will give a warning while this is performed.
+This just means it will proceed to calculate the PCA of the data and can be ignored.

+After this is done, a window will pop to display a plot visualizing the clusters.
+Close the graphs to move on with the program.

 Output:
 -Cluster classification values for each cell in adata

 ---

-## 4c Visualization

-A window will pop to display a UMAP graph visualizing the clusters.
-Close the graphs to move on with the program.
-Note that the images will be automatically saved!

----

-## 4d Cluster Revisited: Resolution
+## 4a Cluster Revisited: Resolution

 At this stage, the user would be able to see the results of the clustering and it may not be to their liking.
-Instead of running the program all over again, the user could take this opportunity to repeat the previous steps and adjust the *cluster resolution.
+Instead of running the program all over again, the user could take this opportunity to repeat the previous steps and adjust the cluster resolution.

 Cluster resolution affects the number of clusters in the output.
 The higher the value, the more clusters would be in the result.
-The default setting for cluster resolution is ```1.0```.
+The default setting for cluster resolution is ```0.5```.

 The user can repeatedly adjust and view the results of the cluster until they are satisfied.
 To continue with the program, simply give a blank input.

-## 5 Visualization
+---

-## 5a Gene Expression
+## 5 Gene Expression Visualization

-The program will display another UMAP graph, this time to view gene expression.
+The program will display another plot to view gene expression.
 This color codes the strength of gene expression for each cell in the data on the umap.
 Purple points indicate a cell with no expression while more green and yellow points indicate higher expression.
 Users can input which genes they want to view in the command arguments.
-If no arguments are passed, the program will display the first 2 genes' plot in adata as a sample.
+If no arguments are passed, the program will sample the first 2 genes in the data.

 ---